cedra-labs/docs/docs/handbook-for-newcomers.md

 ---
 # id: handbook-for-newcomers
-title: Handbook for Newcomers: Accounts, Move, and Beyond
+title: "Handbook for Newcomers: Accounts, Move, and Beyond"
 sidebar_position: 2
 ---

 # Handbook for Newcomers

 > This guide is for Web3 newcomers.
-If you’ve worked with any Web2 technology and are curious about how blockchains work or want to start building on Cedra, this is a perfect place to begin.
+If you've worked with any Web2 technology and are curious about how blockchains work or want to start building on Cedra, this is a perfect place to begin.

 We want to help you understand the core ideas behind blockchains, familiarize you with the Cedra blockchain and the Move language, and prepare you to build your first (but not last) smart contract.
 The following two guides will walk you through writing your very own asset and editing top‑notch DeFi contracts.

 ## What is a Blockchain?

 A blockchain is a shared database that no single person controls.
 Think of it as a giant spreadsheet everyone agrees on but cannot change independently.
-Every time something is added via a transaction, it’s stored in a block and locked in forever, creating an immutable history.
+Every time something is added via a transaction, it's stored in a block and locked in forever, creating an immutable history.

-Instead of trusting a central server, users rely on a network of nodes to agree on what’s true.
+Instead of trusting a central server, users rely on a network of nodes to agree on what's true.
 This process is called **consensus**.

 ## Cedra Overview